 Literature on cyclist typologies (Dill and McNeil 2013) has shown that the level of stress experienced by cyclists on roads is a major factor in willingness-to-cycle.
 In our approach to model realistic cycling routes, we cannot treat all roads equally as this would provide unrealistically optimistic results.
-Instead, we factor in the cycling Level of Traffic Stress (LTS) as defined by Dill and McNeil when evaluating cycling routes.
-We do so by assigning an LTS value to each road segment2 based on their functional classes, speed limits and average traffic volumes, and the existence of cycling infrastructure (Furth, Mekuria, and Nixon 2016).
+Instead, we factor in the cycling Level of Traffic Stress (LTS), a measure introduce by researchers at the Mineta Transportation Institute (Mekuria, Furth, and Nixon 2012) to classify roads based on the level of stress that cyclists experience on them.
+The routing engine we use assigns an LTS value to each road segment3 based on their functional classes, speed limits and average traffic volumes, and the existence of cycling infrastructure (Furth, Mekuria, and Nixon 2016).
 Routing is prohibited on road segments with high LTS values, allowing us to calculate travel times that are representative for the majority of potential cyclists and not just the most confident.